particle-iot/docs/src/content/getting-started/cloud/location.md

 ## Location storage

 Historical location data is stored for Tracker device on all plans.
-You must opt into location storage from the product settings page in the console.
+You must opt into location storage from the product settings page in the console in the product settings panel.

+On the free plan, you must enable location storage to be able to query the current location from the Particle cloud API, however the history will only ever contain one location; historical data is not saved on the free plan.

 On enterprise plans, you can opt into location storage for non-Tracker devices, as well.